-Wet Seal (WTSL) was able to increase its sales and cash flow 10% and 50% respectively in the three years leading up to 2012, but then everything fell apart.
+Wet Seal (NASDAQ:WTSL) was able to increase its sales and cash flow 10% and 50% respectively in the three years leading up to 2012, but then everything fell apart.
 Operating statistics turned for the worse, comparable-store sales decreased 10% when compared to the fiscal year 2011, with sales per square foot declining at the same rate.
 The company revealed an operating loss, a little less than half of which was due to a non-cash asset impairment charge, but was largely due to weak business conditions.
 The stock price also declined 18% in 2012.

 This led activist shareholder Clinton Group to intervene and successfully pressure the resignation of many members of Wet Seal's senior management as well as the...

 |FREE||SA PRO MEMBERS|

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|

 |PERFORMANCE TRACKING||X||Track performance of all PRO stock ideas|

 |PROFESSIONAL TOOLS||X||Professional Idea Filters to zero-in based on industry, market cap and more|